-Prescription and Over the Counter Medication Reporting Requirements

-There are circumstances in which students may need to take over the counter or prescribed medications thatmay impair their ability to function safely in the clinical environment and thereby endanger patients and the student.
+Prescription and Over the Counter Medication Reporting Requirements prescribed medications that may impair their ability to function safely in the clinical environment and thereby endanger patients and the student.
 As such, all students are responsible for being aware of the effects these medications may have on their ability to function safely in the clinical practicum.
 If a clinical preceptor or faculty member establishes that the student is affected by the use of such prescribed medications, thereby creating a potential threat to patient care, the preceptor or faculty member will advise the student to leave the clinical area.
 Inability to perform all clinical functions safely while under the effects of prescribed medications will result in re-evaluation of student's ability to participate in clinical training and the student will be encouraged to request leave from clinical studies.
 Students must notify the director regarding the use of any prescribed medication, other than antibiotics, within 72 hours of prescription, and any over the counter medication which could impair performance prior to entering the clinical environment.
 If the student does not comply with this disclosure and has a subsequent non-negative drug screen, the student may be dismissed from the program.